Using the Baader FlipMirror II Star Diagonal (BFM II) at the Telescope

 The Baader FlipMirror II Star Diagonal (#2458055, € 195,-) is not only an accessory for professional users, but much more: It is a helpful tool for every amateur astronomer – especially for astrophotography.

-First of all, the BFM II is designed to completely remove your standard star diagonal, so that you can keep observing as usual, just like with every good star diagonal.
+First of all, the BFM II is designed to completely replace your standard star diagonal, so that you can keep observing as usual, just like with every good star diagonal.
 But the BFM II gives you much more options.
-You can build – from the beginnig, or step-by-step – your own system for photography and keep it always ready-for-use at your telescope.
+You can create – from the beginnig, or step-by-step – your own system for photography and keep it always ready-for-use at your telescope.
 This will save you a lot of time and nerves.
 In the next months, we want to show some of the many options of this new product here.

 What are the benefits of the FlipMirror II for planetary photography?